PRIORITIES

 Safe communities are built on trust, prevention, and accountability.

-Foster thriving local economies.
+Foster thriving local economies and support small business.

 Strong communities depend on good jobs, local businesses, and reliable infrastructure.